Skrylar/ImpromptuModular/README.md

 **DEL**: state button that clears the gate at the current step.
 The button can be held to clear multiple steps.

-**FILL**: plays continuous gates for the given channel as long as the button is kept pressed.
+**FILL**: plays continuous gate pulses for the given channel as long as the button is kept pressed.
 By default the fills are not written to memory and are only for playback; however, an option to allow the writing of fill steps to memory is available in the right-click menu.

 ([Back to module list](#modules))